 - pinch of salt

 - 1 cup all purpose flour not used at once, see description! (unbleached, preferably organic)

 - oil to fry, I use coconut oil

-- In a food processor or blender combine the dry cottage cheese and the egg, and process till all smooth.
+- In a food processor or blender combine the dry cottage cheese, sour cream and the egg, and process till all smooth.

 - Add sweetener and salt

-- Put into a bowl and add about half a cup flour to a clean work space.
+- Add about half a cup flour to a clean work space.
 You need just as much flour to be able to work the dough, not more.
 Add the cottage cheese mixture ant work the dough till you can shape a roll.